 Other things to keep in mind before the procedure include:

-will be used.
+General anesthesia will be used.
 Your child will be asleep during the surgery.
-He will not feel any pain.

 Next, the doctor will create a pouch in the scrotum.
 The testicle will be pulled down into this new pouch.
 Stitches will hold the testicles in place.
 The stitches will dissolve on their own.
 All other incisions will be closed with stitches.

 In some cases, a small button will be placed on the outside of the scrotum and secured with a suture.
 This will hold the testicle down until healing occurs.
-The doctor will remove the button by cutting the suture a few weeks after the procedure.
+The button will be removed by cutting the suture a few weeks after the procedure.

 In most cases, your child can go home on the same day as the surgery.